monster-js/monster-js/docs/docs/main-concept/props.md

 # Props

 Props is a directive that allows developers to pass any type of data from parent to child.
-It is more advance than [observed attributes](./observed-attributes) since attributes can only pass string, number or boolean to child component.
+It is more advance than [observed attributes](./observed-attributes) since observed attributes can only have string, number or boolean values.

 ## Syntax

 Props directives are namespaced with `prop` followed by the property name.
 The syntax of props is written as `prop:<name>=<data>`.

 Example.